x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 ## Support lifecycle

-For more information about the support lifecycle for a specific version of Exchange, or of the Microsoft Windows server or client operating systems, see the [Microsoft Support Lifecycle](https://go.microsoft.com/fwlink/p/?linkid=55839) page.
+For more information about the support lifecycle for a specific version of Exchange, or of the Microsoftï¿½Windows server or client operating systems, see the [Microsoft Support Lifecycle](https://go.microsoft.com/fwlink/p/?linkid=55839) page.
 For more information about the Microsoft Support Lifecycle, see the [Microsoft Support Lifecycle Policy FAQ](https://go.microsoft.com/fwlink/p/?linkid=158902).

 ## Exchange Server 2007 End-of life